lazercaveman/flex-gap-property-mixin/README.md

 ## Cool so let's use this everywhere!

 I am so sorry to tell you - there is no flex-gap property yet.
 Maybe/Hopefully it will come some day (if you know something about it being in development, why it does not exist yet, or maybe why there should not be such a thing, just let me know).
-If you wanna do that in Flexbox for example (which could be a valid use case), you have to use the "margin-first-child-last-child-approach"
+If you wanna do that in Flexbox for example (which could be a valid use case), you have to select the first- and last-child of an element, and set their margin to 0.

+### or

+Or you writhe that property on your own, by using a SASS mixin

 ### 🙌 OR

-Or you writhe that property on your own, by using a SASS mixin - or just use mine instead! 🎉
+or just use mine instead! 🎉

+## Using a SASS Mixin

 Sooo, in SASS we're able to create Mixins, Functions, Loops and many other cool stuff, that we cannot use in CSS yet (I will also never become tired to say how much I love the tidy, clean look of SASS as well! 💘).
 Enough of the emojis! let's have a look at some code to realize, what I wrote about before.